-Ken advises clients in the areas of public and private mergers and acquisitions, corporate restructurings and reorganisations, Corporations Act compliance, corporate governance, inbound foreign investment and other commercial transactions.
-He has recent experience working on transactions involving distressed assets, and is part of a team at Herbert Smith Freehills with market leading expertise in restructuring, turnaround and insolvency.
+Ken advises clients in the areas of public and private mergers and acquisitions, corporate restructurings and reorganisations, equity capital markets, Corporations Act compliance, corporate governance, inbound foreign investment and other commercial transactions.

 Ken has transactional experience across a wide range of industries and sectors including infrastructure, real estate, private equity, funds management, investment banking and financial services.
 He has also previously been seconded to a key client of the firm and understands the pressures on the client's side of the desk.

 Ken regularly interacts with the Australian Securities and Investments Commission (ASIC), Australian Securities Exchange (ASX) and Foreign Investment Review Board (FIRB).

 - Brookfield on its proposed A$10.2bn acquisition of AusNet by way of scheme of arrangement

 - Ventia on its A$438m IPO and providing advice to its major shareholders Apollo and CIMIC

 - Cognizant on its acquisition of Servian, an Australian, privately-held enterprise transformation consultancy

 - The Carlyle Group on its proposed A$120 million acquisition of Pioneer Credit by way of scheme of arrangement and A$130 million debt acquisition

 - CIMIC on its takeover bid to acquire all the shares in Devine not already held by a subsidiary of CIMIC